jaylordlagud2019/task-manager-test/readme.md

 You are tasked with building a RESTful API for a task management application using the Laravel framework.
 The application will be used to manage tasks for a user.
 Users should be able to create, retrieve, update, and delete tasks through the API.

 ## Pre-Development
 Before you begin developing, create a branch from master and name it `firstName_lastInitial`, e.g. `git checkout -b james_g` and publish the branch to the remote repo.
+There are also some things to configure before developing:
+- Configure your db credentials inside the .env file.
+Note: `mysql` is our preferred db, if you do not have mysql, sqlite will suffice.
+Just update the `.env.example` if you choose.
+- Run `php artisan passport:install`

 ## Requirements:
 1. **Authentication and Authorization:**